medovina/natty/README.md

 Natty's math library contains several files that develop some basic mathematics:

-* [nat.n](math/nat.n) - defines the natural numbers using the Peano axioms, then asserts many identities about them
+* [nat1.n](math/nat1.n) - defines the natural numbers using the Peano axioms, then asserts many identities about them
-* [int.n](math/int.n) - defines the integers using the natural numbers, then asserts many identities about them
+* [int1.n](math/int1.n) - defines the integers using the natural numbers, then asserts many identities about them
-* [set.n](math/set.n) - contains a few definitions about functions and sets
+* [set1.n](math/set1.n) - contains a few definitions about functions and sets
-* [num.n](math/num.n) - a development of elementary number theory including the infinite of primes, Bezout's theorem and the Euclidean algorithm
+* [num1.n](math/num1.n) - a development of elementary number theory including the infinite of primes, Bezout's theorem and the Euclidean algorithm

 You can run Natty on any of these files from the command line.
 For example:

 ```
-$ ./natty math/nat.n
+$ ./natty math/nat1.n
 ```

 The `-p` option asks Natty to output a proof of each theorem that it proves:

 ```
-$ ./natty -p math/nat.n
+$ ./natty -p math/nat1.n
 ```

 When you run Natty on any input file, it will prove all theorems in all files that the input file depends on.
-For example, `num.n` depends on `int.n` and `set.n`.
-Also, `int.n` depends on `nat.n`.
-So if you invoke Natty on `num.n`, it will first attempt to prove all theorems in `nat.n`, then in `int.n`, `set.n` and finally in `num.n` itself.
+For example, `num1.n` depends on `int1.n` and `set1.n`.
+Also, `int1.n` depends on `nat1.n`.
+So if you invoke Natty on `num1.n`, it will first attempt to prove all theorems in `nat1.n`, then in `int1.n`, `set1.n` and finally in `num1.n` itself.

 The `-d` option will print verbose debug output, showing all inferences that Natty makes as it searches for proofs.